giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>DataSecretName is the name of the secret that stores the bootstrap data script.
-If nil, the Machine should remain in the Pending state.</p>
+<p>FailureDomain is the failure domain the machine will be created in.
+Must match a key in the FailureDomains map stored on the cluster object.</p>

 </div>